Je ne sais pas pourquoi: Chart performance

-"I Still Love You (Je ne sais pas pourquoi)" debuted at number thirteen on the Australian Singles Chart and four weeks later, it rose to number 11.
-After this, it slowly fell off the charts.
-In New Zealand, it debuted at number thirty-eight on the New Zealand Singles Chart, until it peaked at number 9 the following week.
+Outside Europe, the song was released under the title "I Still Love You (Je ne sais pas pourquoi)".
+It debuted at number thirteen on the Australian Singles Chart and four weeks later, rose to number 11.
+In New Zealand, it debuted at number 38 on the New Zealand Singles Chart and peaked at number 9 the following week.
+In the United States, the song failed to reach the Billboard Hot 100.